 vietnam spring recipe

-Ask Intrepid traveller Susan Everton what were her Vietnam highlights and she’ll tell you she loved cruising Halong Bay, exploring the Old Quarter of Hanoi and overnighting at a Mekong Delta homestay – but her special stand-out event was the Hoi An cooking school…
+Ask Intrepid traveller Susan Everton what were her Vietnam Holiday highlights and she’ll tell you she loved cruising Halong Bay, exploring the Old Quarter of Hanoi and overnighting at a Mekong Delta homestay – but her special stand-out event was the Hoi An cooking school…

-“If you’re travelling with Intrepid make sure you join in the cooking class in Hoi An.
+“If you’re travelling on a holiday with Intrepid make sure you join in the cooking class in Hoi An.
 It was fantastic – our teacher had a great sense of humour and we all had so much fun learning to cook Sweet & Sour Chicken Soup, Aubergine Claypot, Fish in Banana Leaf, Spring Rolls and Green Papaya Salad.
 The best thing is now I get to make these dishes at home and the food reminds me of my special Vietnam moments.
 Here’s my spring roll recipe that’s a favourite with all my friends.”

 Vietnamese spring rolls…

 8 large cooked shrimp – peeled, deveined and cut in half